 - 1½ pounds small mushrooms

-- 12 ounces slab bacon cut into lardoons and blanched as in Coq Au Vin recipe
+- 12 ounces slab bacon cut into lardoons blanched for five minutes in water, rinsed, patted dry

 - 2 tablespoons flour